chaudron/ovs_perf/README.md

 # lspci -d 177d:9712
 05:00.3 Ethernet controller: Cavium, Inc. CN23XX [LiquidIO II] SRIOV Virtual Function (rev 02)

-This command showss the BUS-DEV-FUNC for the VF device as 5-0-3
+This command shows the BUS-DEV-FUNC for the VF device as 5-0-3:
 ```

 Using the BUS-DEV-FUNC shown above, the corresponding VF inteface used for OVS bridge is `enp5s0f3`.